The Impact of Cognitive Load Theory on Effective Teaching

 Cognitive load refers to any demands on working memory and storage.
 Since working memory is a limited resource, overloading working memory with unnecessary information will interfere with the process of retention of information in long-term memory.

-“Cognitive load refers to the total working memory resources required to carry out a learning task” (Kirschner, Sweller, et. al., 2018).
+“Cognitive load refers to the total working memory resources required to carry out a learning task” (Kirschner et al., 2018).

 Load caused by the intrinsic nature of the learning task.
-Intrinsic load is caused by the natural complexity of the information to be processed.
+The natural complexity of the information causes intrinsic load.
 Intrinsic load differs between individuals depending on their experience.
 A new learner may have to hold several new concepts in working memory in order to complete a task.
 However, expertise may eliminate some of the elements creating cognitive load.

 Extraneous Load

-Extraneous load is caused by the format of the instruction.
+The format of the instruction causes extraneous load.
 This load is all the unnecessary information irrelevant to the intrinsic information being taught.
-Often, in an effort to make intrinsic information more palatable, teachers will dress it in so much extraneous information that the intrinsic information is lost in the noise of the teaching format.
+Often, in an effort to make intrinsic information more palatable, teachers will dress it in so much extraneous information that students overlook the intrinsic information in the noise of the teaching format.

 The teaching format may keep the students attention but fail to teach the necessary material.